patricktrainer/patricktrainer.github.io/content/posts/SQLite.md

 ---
     title: SQLite
     date: 2021-01-01
     draft: true
     tags: []
 ---

-            # SQLite

-To put it another way, a recursive common table expression must look like the following:
+# SQLiteTo put it another way, a recursive common table expression must look like the following:
-Call the table named by the [cte-table-name](https://www.sqlite.org/syntax/cte-table-name.html) in a recursive common table expression the "recursive table".A limit of zero means that no rows are ever added to the recursive table, and a negative limit means an unlimited number of rows may be added to the recursive table.The recursive CTE is then used in the final query:
+Call the table named by the [cte-table-name](https://www.sqlite.org/syntax/cte-table-name.html) in a recursive common table expression the "recursive table".
+A limit of zero means that no rows are ever added to the recursive table, and a negative limit means an unlimited number of rows may be added to the recursive table.
+The recursive CTE is then used in the final query:
 > WITH RECURSIVE
 parent_of(name, parent) AS
 (SELECT name, mom FROM family UNION SELECT name, dad FROM family),